RibbitsM/Obsidian/Law School Notes/Year 1/ISLR/Lecture 3 (ISLR).md

 - ss.
 3 and 4 extend recognition to modern treaties and affirm the gender equality of these rights
 ### Aboriginal Rights
 - Significant question was what the term "aboriginal rights" even referred to
-- In [[R v Van der Peet]], Justice lamer argues that this definition cannot be based on values of liberalism
+- In [[R v Van der Peet]], Justice Lamer argues that this definition cannot be based on values of liberalism
 - Another approach is to define the practices, customs, and traditions of these cultures prior to contact for First Nations and Inuit, and prior to govt control for the Métis
 - These are not the inherent rights of Indigenous peoples, this is a framework allowing some of these inherent rights to be transposed into Canadian constitutional rights
 - Leaves many questions open of how these rights relate to the state, R v Sparrow allowed the govt to infringe on aboriginal rights